ZupIT/beagle-docs/content/en/docs/Resources/Customization/Beagle for Android/Network Client.md

 }
 ```

-### Step 3: Create a file HttpURLConnectionExtensions
+### Step 3: Create a HttpURLConnectionExtensions file

-Create a file and choose a name for it.
-For the example,`HttpURLConnectionExtensions` was chosen.
+Create a file and choose a name for it, for example,`HttpURLConnectionExtensions`.

-This file is responsible for containing methods for returning the *HttpURLConnection* rule, so we will use these methods in the HttpClientDefault class.
+This file is responsible for containing methods returning the **HttpURLConnection** rule, so you will use these methods in the HttpClientDefault class.

 ```kotlin
 import java.lang.Exception